A story about fighting and never giving up!

 Scizo affective disorder was diagnosed nearly 4 years ago and it took for every to make that diagnosis so bad I had to be sectioned (section 2) for around just over 2 months I was in hospital under a section.
 It was hell putting it mildly.

 When were your depression and schizoaffective disorder diagnosed?
-(Was the diagnosis quick or was it difficult to get?)

 3 years after that happened I was almost well, then I have had depression on and off in my life, mainly my depression is linked to life stresses.
 So bi polar but at the moment I don’t get the manic highs just the lows.
 (Diagnosis of depression too awhile to be diagnosed as well)

 Do you have other conditions?
-Which ones?

 I am dyslexic and a bit dyslecilic (like dyslexic for maths), also I need a hearing aid now.
 I get headaches all the time from stress and then I get upset stomach too.
 I forgot to say I do have PCO.

 Has it been easy for you to cope with your condition(s)?
-Has it changed something in your relationship with your family?

 No its never been easy, first time I had to ring SAMs (Samaritans ) Its affected my family badly some days we hardly speak (I still live with them) .
 Even my friends some are not my friends anymore.